-CT-based validation of the ESI – test for the assessment of emphysema by spirometry
+CT-based validation of the ESI index for the assessment of emphysema by spirometry

-The advanced clinical experimentation of the ESI theory was performed using dedicated math software in cooperation with the University of Florence, Italy, on a dataset of two hundred consecutive COPD patients who underwent High Resolution Computed Tomography CT scan and spirometry.
+The advanced clinical experimentation of the ESI theory was performed using dedicated math software in cooperation with the Section of Respiratory Medicine directed by Prof. Massimo Pistolesi, Department of Experimental and Clinical Medicine, University of Florence, on a dataset of two hundred consecutive COPD patients who underwent High Resolution Computed Tomography CT scan and spirometry.

 The study showed that CT metrics reflecting the severity of emphysema correlated more strongly with ESI (Emphysema Severity Index) than FEV1 and FEV1/FVC.
 Furthermore ESI was more independent from functional non- emphysematous gas trapping than standard obstruction indexes.